GetStream/stream-chat-android/UNRELEASED_CHANGELOG.md

 ## stream-chat-android-ui-components
 ### 🐞 Fixed
 - Now replied messages are shown correctly with the replied part in message options
+- `MessageListView::enterThreadListener` is properly notified when entering into a thread

 ### ⬆️ Improved